HO-3 vs HO-5 Home Insurance: Which Policy Offers Better Coverage?

 What is the main difference between HO-3 and HO-5 home insurance?

 The primary difference is how personal property is covered.
-HO-3 uses named perils for personal belongings — meaning only the 16 specific causes listed in the policy are covered.
+HO-3 uses named perils for personal belongings, meaning only the 16 specific causes listed in the policy are covered.
 HO-5 uses open perils for both the dwelling and personal property, covering virtually all causes of loss unless explicitly excluded.
 HO-5 also typically pays replacement cost value (RCV) instead of actual cash value (ACV) for personal belongings, which means no depreciation deductions at claim time.

-Is HO-5 insurance worth the extra cost?
+Is HO-5 insurance worth the extra cost in 2026?

 Can I add HO-5-level coverage to my HO-3 policy?

 In many cases, yes.
 Insurers often allow you to add a replacement cost value endorsement to your HO-3 policy's personal property coverage, which eliminates depreciation from claims.
-However, this doesn't extend open perils coverage to your personal property — that protection is unique to HO-5.
+However, this doesn't extend open perils coverage to your personal property since that protection is unique to HO-5.
 You can also add a scheduled personal property rider to insure high-value items individually.

 Does HO-5 cover everything?

-Who qualifies for HO-5 home insurance?
+Who qualifies for HO-5 home insurance in 2026?

 Compare Home Insurance Plans in Ohio